abhishek1021/train-booking-app/mobile/manual_test_script.md

-# Train Booking App - Manual Test Script
+# TatkalPro - Manual Test Script

 ## Test Scenario: Book a train from SWV to MAO on May 28th

 This script provides step-by-step instructions to manually test the train booking flow with predefined inputs.

 ### Prerequisites
-- The Train Booking App should be running in Chrome or on a device
+- The TatkalPro app should be running in Chrome or on a device
 - You should have valid login credentials if required

 ### Test Steps